Expand

 an expanded section (like a select dropdown or hover tooltip getting clipped).

-This can be avoided by applying the .bf-expand-expanded
+This can be avoided by applying the .bf-expand-expanded class when the content

 has expanded (after transition